Genesis 6:1-22

 Vs. 8-22 The ship called Grace

-Vs. 8 Though wickedness was great on the earth there was a man “Noah” who looked into the eyes of the Lord and not into the eyes of the world.
-Notice that it says that he “found grace” and did not earn it!
-The truth is that grace found Noah as it had been searching the earth to show it’s self, strong on behalf of one who’s heart was fixed upon the Lord!
+Vs. 8 Though wickedness was great on the earth there was a man “Noah, who looked into the eyes of the Lord and not into the eyes of the world.
+Notice that it says that he “found grace,” and did not earn it!
+The truth is that grace found Noah as it had been searching the earth to show itself strong on behalf of one whose heart was fixed upon the Lord!
 Notice the order here in Noah’s character:

 - Was found by grace, so he was justified.